Bright Hair Tips: How To Maintain Your Bold Hair Colour

 How to fix brassy hair colour

 If you’re venturing from brunette to blonde, it’s not uncommon to find brassy shades in your hair.
-This is caused by certain minerals in the water, which create that less-than-ideal orange colour.
+This is caused as your natural hair colour with have some red and orange undertones.
 If this happens, a purple or silver shampoo and conditioner will be your saviour.
 The purple colour infused in the formula works to neutralise the brassy undertones, giving your hair a more ashy finish.

 Protecting your colour from fading away